huggingface/datasets/datasets/cmu_mocap/README.md

 ### Data Splits

 All the data is contained in training set.
+If you consider the "asf/amc" format of the dataset, there are a total of :
+- 112 subjects/examples
+- Total number of trials(.amc files) in the dataset are 2514.
+- There are 112 asf files for each subject.

 ## Dataset Creation